 We would spend all day with the nastiest mother on the face of the earth, and as soon as he walked in, she had an instant personality change.

 This is how a covert narcissist behaves, they can be very subtle when they need to be, very clever, and I know since I couldn’t do anything but silently watch and observe.
+It’s not like you can defend yourself.
+You have two choices comply or rebel.

 As a child, there’s no way you can defend yourself if you have a narcissistic mother.